panfiloow/fake-news-detection/README.md

 Project structure:

-- fake_news.csv: a raw data file containing the text of the news and its labels (REAL or FAKE).
+- fake_news.rar: a data file containing the text of news items and their labels (REAL or FAKE).

 - fake_news_detection_model.ipynb: Google Colab containing code to process the data, train the model and evaluate its performance.